pgaines937/XMLMessagingService/README.md

 A simple messaging service to buffer messages in an XML file and a Web client to allow users to send and receive messages.

-Ensure the following are loaded in Visual Studio:
+Ensure the following are loaded in Visual Studio 2015:

-*MessagingService: A WSDL service that can buffer messages before the receivers fetch the messages.
+* MessagingService: A WSDL service that can buffer messages before the receivers fetch the messages.
 The messages are saved in an XML file within the service.

 Service Operations: